zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1,100.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Go to our website at ESLPod.com.
-Download a Learnin g Guide for this episode.
+Download a Learning Guide for this episode.
 The Learning Guides are included in your membership  in ESL Podcast.

 This episode is a dialogue between Salima and Jake about getting a job.